dns-prefetch/DMZ/OracleDatabase/RMAN/README.md

   Create your NAS partition, and mount onto the database server, and grant the database owner (oracle) read/write permission.

 > [!NOTE]
   > This is the default backup folder, you can use any folder path that meets your requirements, but remember to update the variable reference in the script configuration section.

-  > Recall the previous notes regarding sharing the NAS partition between primary and standby
+  > It is not necessary to mount the same NAS partition to primary and standby.

+  > Daily ORB incremental level 1 backups first crosscheck existing backup files and automatically perform an incremental level 0 if a full backup is not available.

 ### Install ORB